 - Characteristics of failure behavior

-- Failure modelling of
+- Failure modeling of

 - Spot welded joints including spot welds in press hardened steels